Schemas

 Catalogs

 The first section deals with included catalogs.
-While we do recommend to use external replica- and transformation catalogs, it is possible to include some replicas and transformations into the DAX file itself.
-Any DAX-included entry takes precedence over regular replica catalog (RC) and transformation catalog (TC) entries.
+While we do recommend to use external replica- and transformation catalogs, it is possible to include some replicas and transformations into the abstract workflow file itself.
+Any workflow-included entry takes precedence over regular replica catalog (RC) and transformation catalog (TC) entries.

 The first section (and any of its sub-sections) is completely optional.